Ignazio Danti

-Ignazio (Egnation or Egnazio) Danti, O.P.
+Ignazio (or Egnazio) Danti, O.P.
 (April 1536 – 10 October 1586), born Pellegrino Rainaldi Danti, was an Italian Roman Catholic prelate, mathematician, astronomer, and cosmographer, who served as Bishop of Alatri (1583–1586).

 Early life

 Danti was born in Perugia in 1536 to a family of artists and scientists.
 As a boy he learned the rudiments of painting and architecture from his father Giulio, an architect and engineer who studied under Antonio da Sangallo, and his aunt Teodora, who was said to have studied under the painter Perugino and also wrote a commentary on Euclid.
 His older brother Vincenzo Danti became one of the leading court sculptors of late-sixteenth-century Florence, while his younger brother Girolamo Danti (1547–1580) became a local painter.

 Danti entered the Dominican Order on 7 March 1555, changing his baptismal name from Pellegrino to Ignazio.
 After completing his studies in philosophy and theology he spent some time preaching but soon devoted himself zealously to mathematics, astronomy, and geography.